 Applicants’ responses are evaluated against a pre-determined scoring key, which has been determined by Subject Matter Experts.
 A near-miss scoring convention is used, meaning that marks are given based on how close you are to the correct answer.
 There is no negative marking and you are therefore expected to attempt all questions.

-For applicants who have not previously sat the SJT, these will be provided in emails from the test provider, Pearson VUE.
-Emails will be sent to the email address you provided in your application.
+For applicants who have not previously sat the SJT, these will be provided in emails from the test provider, Pearson.
+Your username will be provided to you, this will not be your email address.
+Communications will be sent to the email address you provided in your application.
 Ensure you check junk mail.

-For applicants who have previous sat the STP situational judgement test and have applied for the STP using the same Oriel account, you will not receive login details from Pearson VUE.
-You will need to use your previous login details.
+For applicants who have previous sat the STP SJT and have applied for the STP using the same Oriel account, you will not receive log in details from Pearson.
+You will need to use your previous log in details.
 You can use the forgotten username/password function to reset this.

 The SJT can only be accessed during the test window via this link https://www.pearsonvue.com/us/en/nshcs.html.
 Dates for the SJT test window are published on our website once available.

-Visit the STP page on the Pearson VUE platform at https://www.pearsonvue.com/us/en/nshcs.html.
-Here you will find technical requirements, troubleshooting advise and contact details for technical support.
-You can also contact the NSHCS recruitment team on england.hcsapplicants@nhs.uk.
-However, the recruitment team are not available outside office hours.
+Please visit the STP page on the Pearson platform at https://www.pearsonvue.com/us/en/nshcs.html.
+Here you will find the technical requirements, troubleshooting advise and contact details for technical support.
+You can contact the NSHCS recruitment team on england.hcsapplicants@nhs.uk.
+The recruitment team are not available outside office hours.
 We recommend that you complete the SJT promptly allowing time for any issues you may encounter.

 Please check you are using the email address provided on your STP application form and check your junk folders.
-If the login still hasn’t been received please contact Pearson VUE directly at https://www.pearsonvue.com/us/en/nshcs.html#contact.
-Alternatively go through the forgotten username and password process
+If the login still hasn’t been received please contact Pearson directly at https://www.pearsonvue.com/us/en/nshcs.html#contact.
+Alternatively go through the forgotten username and password process.

-Visit the Pearson VUE website at https://www.pearsonvue.com/us/en/nshcs.html and click on ‘forgot my password’.
+Visit the Pearson website at https://www.pearsonvue.com/us/en/nshcs.html and click on ‘forgot my password’.